Neomachina/Stashpricer/README.md

 Status: WIP
 Usable: No.

-ETA for functional test version with partial features: 29.08.2019
+ETA for functional test version with partial features: unknown

 # Done:
-Launcher checks if the install location is valid.
-Launcher creates necessary folder structure.
-Launcher can dowload from GitHub.
-Launcher has debug messages.
+Scrapped old progress, again.
+One of my friends pointed out just how stupidly inefficient (and unsafe, from a stability/ future profing standpoint) it was to use 1k lines of code for something that could presumably done in like 100 or less if I was willing to change the way it was done.
+New structure will use zipped files, I guess.
+Should be worth it?

 # To-Do:
-Everything else, but I can copy a lot from old code.
-Current focus is: Allow for downloading the newest version, progress bar for the dowloads.
-Then: GUI for the Main Script.
+  Figure out github branches and that stuff, and how